netlore/OpenAKC/index.md

 It allows the user to interact with SSH, in a completely normal way, by creating a personal key pair and using that to access hosts (after a self service process to "register" that key).

-The administrator on the other hand is able to refer to users, or groups of users from their directory, while creating rules that apply to the hosts.... the plugin installed on the client will identify the user by the SSH key fingerprint, and then look up the associated rules, and directory information before seamlessly passing their public key to the SSH Daemon on the target key if they are permitted to log in.
+The administrator on the other hand is able to refer to users, or groups of users from their directory, while creating rules that apply to the hosts.... the plugin installed on the client will identify the user by the SSH key fingerprint, and then look up the associated rules, and directory information before seamlessly passing their public key to the SSH Daemon on the target host if they are permitted to log in.

-From a security perspective, even tho the user used a personal SSH key to log in directly to an applicattion or role user (or even root), the logs will should the privilage escalation process in a way that should satisfy security best practice.
-OpenAKC can even write "fake" sudo logs for the benefit of SIEM systems which are expecting users to escalate privilage after initially logging in with a personal user, (no one wants to manage personal user accounts on servers).
+From a security perspective, even tho the user used a personal SSH key to log in directly to an application or role user (or even root), the logs will show the privilage escalation process in a way that should satisfy security best practice.
+OpenAKC can even write "fake" sudo logs for the benefit of SIEM systems which are expecting users to escalate privilage after initially logging in with a personal account, (no one wants to manage personal user accounts on servers).

 #### Dynamic SSH key manager.